Landlord caught calling tenant a 'moaner' ordered to pay compo

 The complaint followed a conversation in March when the landlord was at their South Auckland rental and talking to Southern Suburbs Realty Limited on the phone.

-During the call landlord, Shuan Carruthers referred to one of the tenants, saying: "He is on ACC and he is a moaner."
+During the call landlord, Shaun Carruthers referred to one of the tenants, saying: "He is on ACC and he is a moaner."

 At a Tenancy Tribunal hearing in June, the tenants said the landlord had poor communication had failed to deal with maintenance issues and had failed to give notice before entering the home.